Margaret Rose Funeral Read more [...]

 Funeral Directors Category: East Midlands

-This is a very down-to-earth, very professional business, unencumbered by tradition and rigid ways of doing things.
-Maggie and Tony simply meet you where you are and take it from there.
+This is a lovely, very professional business, unencumbered by tradition and rigid ways of doing things.
+Tony, Steph and Jemma simply meet you where you are and take it from there.
 They will give you exactly the funeral you want — nothing’s too much trouble.
-Most of the funerals they are asked to arrange are traditional, and they carry these off very smartly indeed.
-But they are very open minded and they will arrange any sort of funeral you want.
+Most of the funerals they are usually asked to arrange are traditional, and they carry these off very smartly indeed.
+Since the pandemic began, the majority of funerals have been very pared down and simplified, but they will do their best to try and make clients have the best experience possible under the restrictions.
+On the day of the funeral they’ll take the hearse to the person’s home so that neighbours are able to pay their respects even if they aren’t able to attend the ceremony.
+They are very open minded and they will arrange any sort of funeral you want.
 They are perfectly happy to dress down and use their estate car as a hearse.
 You call the shots and they will very happily do what you want.
 You come first.

-Maggie and Tony believe in offering the highest quality personal service, and it has to be said that they are unstinting in this.
+The team at Margaret Rose believe in offering the highest quality personal service, and it has to be said that they are unstinting in this.
 They’ll give you all the time you need – they’ll encourage you not to rush into any decisions, to think about what is meaningful for you before committing yourself.
 They will also offer you very good advice.
 When it’s all over, they want you to feel that you did the best for your loved one and got it absolutely right for them.
 They never forget that the funeral is all about you and your loved one.
-As Tony says, “I’m there, but I’m not important.”
+As Tony says, “We are there, but we’re not important.”

-It is normally Tony who conducts the funeral on the day and makes sure everything runs smoothly, never in a bossy, self-important way, but very capably.
+It will be Jemma or Tony who conducts the funeral on the day and they will make sure everything runs smoothly, never in a bossy, self-important way, but very capably.
 We reckon this is a particular strength.
 It doesn’t matter what your budget is, you will receive the same excellent treatment as everybody else.
 If your budget is especially tight they will help you with your application to the social fund and help you create a really special send-off which doesn’t break the bank.
-They like to encourage family members to carry the coffin, a really special way of participating in the funeral as well as saving you £45 per professional bearer.
+They like to encourage family members to carry the coffin, a really special way of participating in the funeral as well as saving you £50 per professional bearer.

-The Finedon premises are in a former draper’s shop in a lovely 19th century building, with heaps of space for you to come in and decorate the coffin if you want.
-Having expanded to the whole ground floor of the premises, they have now created a space where the ceremony can be held if you want, and indeed a reception following the ceremony.
+The Finedon premises are in a former draper’s shop in a lovely 19th century building, a light, welcoming space with heaps of room for you to come in and decorate the coffin if you want.
+Maggie’s artwork hangs on the walls, and there is an open seating area and a private arrangement room.
+Having expanded to the whole ground floor of the premises, they have now created a space where ceremonies can be held if you want when Covid restrictions allow, and in usual times you could have a reception following the ceremony.
 The coffin can remain in place, giving family and friends the chance to spend time either with guests or with the person who has died.
 Margaret Rose have an arrangement with the nearby church to use the car park on these occasions.
 Very lovely chapel of rest.

 The Corby branch is in the old baker’s shop, where local people used to come in daily to collect the freshly baked bread and rolls.
 All the original red floor tiles remain in place, and the building has a warm feeling of a place that has been used and loved for many years.
 Tony used his skills to fit it out to provide a private arranging room, a chapel of rest and a mortuary space at the rear, with refrigerated space to care for up to nine people at a time.
-The branch is looked after by Jemma, when she’s not there the phones are answered by Maggie or Tony at Finedon, and they will either come straight over to meet you, or arrange a time to come to your home or meet at the branch.
-As it will be Tony who will look after you on the day of the funeral, he will ensure you meet with him beforehand.
+You might meet Jemma or Steph here, they alternate between the two branches, and Tony could be here or at Finedon depending on the day’s requirements.

 There’s a breath-of-fresh-air quality to Margaret Rose.
-Perhaps the keyword here is openness, from the spacious, light-filled premises – no gloom here – to the open minds of Maggie and Tony.
-Because they are relative newcomers to funeral directing, they are less influenced by notions of ‘how it should be done’ than by notions of how it can and ought to be done really well, just as their clients want it.
-Every funeral for them is new and different.
+Perhaps the keyword here is openness, from the spacious, light-filled premises – no gloom here – to the open minds of Maggie and Tony in setting the ethos of the company.
+Because they were relative newcomers to funeral directing when the company began, they were less influenced by notions of ‘how it should be done’ than by notions of how it can and ought to be done really well, just as their clients want it.
+Every funeral for Margaret Rose is new and different.
 No client is ever just another client.
 There’s something rather liberating about this.

 When we visited in 2017, we were struck by the various floral letters and words hanging on the walls in Finedon.
 Create by a local florist from artificial flowers, these are offered to clients without charge, allowing ‘Mum’, ‘Nan’, Grandad’ etc and any combination of letters to make up a name to be displayed in the hearse alongside the coffin.
 There is also a coffin spray that can be borrowed if money is tight.
 We loved this idea.
-We haven’t come across it anywhere else, and it is typical of the thoughtfulness and generosity that Maggie and Tony have woven into their business.
+We haven’t come across it anywhere else, and it is typical of the thoughtfulness and generosity that is into this business.

 - Embalming – They do not routinely embalm – in fact, they hardly ever do.
 They’ll recommend it if they think it necessary and, of course they’ll do it if you ask.

-- Continuity of Care – From start to finish you will be looked after by Tony and Maggie, with Jemma providing the continuity and support at the Corby branch.
+- Continuity of Care – From start to finish you will be looked after by the three key people, Jemma, Steph and Tony.

 - Family Participation — If you’d like to come in and wash and dress the person who has died then they’ll be there for you, to help you or leave you to it.

-- Same Sex person to wash and dress? – Yes
+- Same sex person to wash and dress? – Yes, just mention it if this is what you want

 - Ethnic Specialism – They are experienced in other funeral customs, particularly Jehovah’s Witness, Baha’i and Hindu.